 FastLane is the research community's online portal to the National Science Foundation (NSF).
 FastLane covers the full range of transactions between a research organization, its investigators, and NSF.
 The public can search NSF awards and funding trends, apply for graduate research fellowships, submit nominations and letters of reference for awards, and work on the FastLane demonstration site.
 PI's can prepare a letter of intent in response to an NSF solicitation, prepare and update a proposal, check on proposal status, submit post-award notifications and requests to NSF, report on award projects, sponsor a proposal for a postdoctoral fellowship, and submit letters of reference for a proposal.
 NSF reviewers and panelists can review a proposal, participate in a panel to make proposal-funding recommendations to NSF, and make travel and EFT arrangements to participate in a panel.

 NSF requires electronic submission for all proposals, including revisions and supplements.
 OSP requires that submissions to NSF go through FastLane, rather than through Grants.gov, Cayuse, or Research.gov.
 To initiate a proposal via FastLane, you first need to be in their system.
 Your Sponsored Projects Officer will need to set up an account to generate an NSF ID number and will assign a temporary password.

 Registration: If you have an existing NSF ID through another institution, you'll want to log-in to your profile and update your institution.
-PI's and others wishing to establish a new FastLane account must make a request through OSP.
-Email your Sponsored Projects Officer and provide your full name, department, email address, title and your most recent degree and the year it was earned.
+PI's and others wishing to establish a new FastLane account should review the procedure on NSF Fastlane/Research.gov Access.

 - FastLane Proposal Preparation